-Corn is eaten by grouse, pheasants, turkeys, quail cardinals, grosbeaks, crows, ravens, jays, doves, di cranes, and other species.
+Corn is eaten by grouse, pheasants, turkeys, quail cardinals, grosbeaks, crows, ravens, jays, doves, docranes, and other species.
 Unfortunately, corn has two serious problems.
 First, it's a favorite of House Sparrows, starlings, geese, bears, raccoons, and deer.
 Second, corn is the bird food most likely to be contaminated with aflatoxins, which are extremely toxic even at low levels.
-Neve buy corn in plastic bags, never allow it to get wet, never offer it in amounts that can't be consumed u.g.
+Nevel buy corn in plastic bags, never allow it to get wet, never offer it in amounts that can't be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather, and be consumed and day during rainy or your humid weather.